 While many students, clients, and families take advantage of Centerpoint services in one of our clinic or school campus locations, just as many are served through community-sites that allow ‘easier access’ to our supports and programs.
 Centerpoint’s field and community-based services include:

-- Student Assistance Counseling (SAP) in Chittenden and Franklin County public schools
+- Student Support Counseling (SAP) in Chittenden County public schools

 - School-Based Therapy